Compiled from my ten-part series at Capital Research Center

 The End Game: Striking a Blow against Democracy

-Romanian businessman and former tennis champion Ion Ţiriac mentioned in late November 2015 that many abroad wondered how 30,000 protesters could take down his country’s government after the Colectiv tragedy.
+After the Colectiv tragedy and Ponta’s resignation as prime minister, Romanian businessman and former tennis champion, Ion Ţiriac, mentioned that many abroad wondered how 30,000 protesters could take down his country’s government.

 Look, we’re not doing that bad.
 In the last three years, in all of Europe, no one’s had our economic growth. … People are asking me, “Ţiriac, what’s going on in your country?”